› How to Wash a Car

 Time and expertise are required to take things to this level.
 There is a significant demand for automotive detailing.
 Car cleaning can be done at a dedicated site or offered as a mobile service.
 Depending on the range of services offered, relatively little machinery is required.
 Add it all up and it makes for a great business idea.

-Remove all the soapy water with clean water, making sure that all the hard to reach areas get the proper attention.
-Failing to do so, will leave streaks as the soap dries.
+Clean gently with car wash shampoo so as not to damage the paint work.
+If the car is really dirty, rather wash the car twice with finesse than once with more power.
+Spray off all the soap with clean water, making sure that all the hard to reach areas get the proper attention.
+If you fail to do so, you will leave streak marks as the soap dries.

 Preferably wash the car in the shade.
 Aside from the fact that you don’t want to get skin cancer one week into your new job, it delivers a better result.

 Drying the car is a very important step.
-Chamois can easily collect dirt and scratch the car.
-Microfibre cloths are recommended.
-They are synthetic and collect more moisture and provide a streak free finish.
+Chamois can easily collect dirt and scratch the car so microfiber towels are recommended instead.
+They are synthetic and collect more moisture and provide a streak-free finish.

 The engine must be washed with care.
-Firstly, cover the air intake and electrically sensitive areas such as the fuse box.
+Firstly, cover the air intake and electrically sensitive areas such as the fuse box, altenator and battery.
 Ensure that products used to remove grease and oil do not damage rubber or plastic.
 A steam cleaner delivers a great looking result but will lead to degradation of hoses and other parts therefore this is not advised.
-You will not use it if you really know how to wash a car
+You will not use it if you really know how to wash a car.

 After you've learned how to wash a car you need to know how to wax and polish a car